-A lot of people have crazy ideas on making their plans.
-If your a dreamer, I’m pretty sure you’ve thought of a big plan to change the world.
-Lets face it, out of 10 plans, around 1 – 2 happen successfully probably because people lose motivation and get too lazy when time passes.
-Even there’s been a thorough brainstorming, it sometimes sticks on being a plan forever.
-This normally occurs if people tend to be close-minded on things or isn’t passionate to what they’re doing.
+A lot of people have crazy ideas about making their plans.
+If you're a dreamer, I'm pretty sure you've thought of a big plan to change the world.
+Let's face it, out of 10 plans, around 1 - 2 happen successfully probably because people lose motivation and get too lazy when time passes.
+Even there's been a thorough brainstorming, it sometimes sticks on being a plan forever.
+This normally occurs if people tend to be close-minded on things or aren't passionate about what they're doing.

 This concept is called "Analysis Paralysis".
 People love to plan but it turns out you've been overlooking through it and over-emphasizing irrational thoughts which leads to incoherent results.
 Sure, you are directed at a certain objective but there's always a risk factor involved.

 Our problem as individuals is we tend to become a perfectionist.
 Always remember that execution doesn't need to be perfect.
 This will take up a lot of your time finding the "best" solution, arguing from points A to Z but in the end, you never really came up with a solution.
 It's a complete waste of time.
 As you know, having too many options can lead you to confusion.
 I'd like to elaborate one of Aesop's fable which can be a good example of what I'm saying:

 "The fox boasts of "hundreds of ways of escaping" while the cat has "only one".
 When they hear the hounds approaching, the cat scampers up a tree while "the fox in his confusion was caught up by the hounds".
 The fable ends with the moral, "Better one safe way than a hundred on which you cannot reckon".
 A related concept is expressed by the Centipede's dilemma and by the tale of Buridan's ass."